Multifaith Scholars at Elon

 What Will Multifaith Scholars Do?

-In order to prepare themselves for multifaith leadership on campus and beyond, students in this program undertake both academic course work–including undergraduate research–and co-curricular engagement with local communities that will promote multifaith learning and reflection inspired by religious diversity.
+In order to prepare themselves for multifaith leadership on campus and beyond, students in this program undertake academic course work, a two-year undergraduate research project, and co-curricular engagement with local communities that will promote multifaith learning and reflection inspired by religious diversity.
 Students accepted into the program will complete either a major in Religious Studies or a minor in Interreligious Studies.
 In the junior year, students will begin working with mentors on their research projects, continue to take classes in the major or minor, and participate in community engagement initiatives with the program director.
 Juniors will also work closely with their mentors to plan global engagement (e.g., study abroad or study away), internship, and/or more intensive research experiences that deepen and broaden their development, with the aim of engaging every scholar in community engagement and research experiences that advance and complement their development as multifaith leaders.
 In the senior year, students will assume active campus leadership roles, working with faculty in residential neighborhoods, the Truitt Center for Religious and Spiritual Life, or the Center for the Study of Religion, Culture, and Society to organize educational events around issues of religion in a global context.

 What Career Opportunities Does the Program Prepare Students For?